MultiSafepay/docs/content/payment-methods/billing-suite/in3/activate-in3.md

 # Activate

->_Currently MultiSafepay offers in3 only in the Netherlands._
+>_Currently, MultiSafepay offers in3 only in the Netherlands._

 To apply for in3, please contact integration@multisafepay.com